Edited By : Amy Edel

 Latest Exactech Lawsuit Updates

-As of November 2024, there were 1,806 lawsuits pending in multidistrict litigation before the U.S. District Court, Eastern District of New York.
-So far, there have been no trials or approved settlements in MDL 3044.
+As of March 2025, there were 1,840 Exactech lawsuits pending in multidistrict litigation before the U.S. District Court, Eastern District of New York.
+So far, no trials or approved settlements in MDL 3044 exist.

 Updates in Exactech Lawsuits

-• August 2024: There has been a moderate delay to the start of the first two bellwether trials in the MDL following ongoing discovery disputes.
+The start of the first two bellwether trials in the MDL has been moderately delayed following ongoing discovery disputes.
 Gayle Tarloff’s trial is now set to begin on July 6, 2025, with Geraldine Larson’s trial moving to Sep.
 29, 2025.
 The trials had previously been set for June and August of that year.

-• October 2023: On Oct.
-20, the stay on a pending transfer order from Oct.
-7 was lifted and 20 more cases were transferred into MDL 3044 and assigned to U.S. District Judge Nicholas G. Garaufis.
+On Oct.
+20, the judge lifted the stay on a pending transfer order from Oct.
+7, and 20 more cases were transferred into MDL 3044 and assigned to U.S. District Judge Nicholas G. Garaufis.

-• March 2023: According to an order from Magistrate Judge Marcia M. Henry, all plaintiffs in the MDL must complete Plaintiff Facts Sheets before June 6, 2023.
+According to Magistrate Judge Marcia M. Henry's order, all MDL plaintiffs must complete Plaintiff Facts Sheets before June 6, 2023.

-• January 2023: Magistrate Judge Henry signed a protective order that counsel for both plaintiffs and defendants signed that spelled out the handling of confidential documents that will be part of discovery in the litigation.
+Magistrate Judge Henry signed a protective order that had been agreed upon and signed by both the plaintiffs' and defendants' counsel.
+The order spelled out how to handle confidential documents that will be part of discovery in the litigation.

-• October 2022: The Panel on Multidistrict Litigation approved the request to consolidate cases from around the country and transfer them to the Eastern District of New York with Judge Garaufis overseeing coordinated proceedings.
+The Panel on Multidistrict Litigation approved the request to consolidate cases from around the country and transfer them to the Eastern District of New York, with Judge Garaufis overseeing coordinated proceedings.

-Plaintiffs in Exactech lawsuit are seeking compensation for injuries related to joint replacement devices.
+The plaintiffs in the Exactech lawsuit seek compensation for injuries related to joint replacement devices.
 In March 2023, the FDA reminded medical providers and the public about the defective packaging for many of Exactech’s joint replacement devices manufactured between 2004 and August 2021.
-Defective packaging could cause early degradation of devices and lead to revision surgery.
+Defective packaging could cause the devices to degrade early, leading to revision surgery.

 What Are Exactech Lawsuits?

-Exactech lawsuits are product liability claims asking that Exactech pay compensation to those injured by the company’s defective knee, ankle and hip implants.
+Exactech lawsuits are product liability claims asking that Exactech compensate those injured by the company’s defective knee, ankle and hip implants.
 In 2021 and 2022, Exactech recalled its Ultra-High Molecular Weight Polyethylene Knee and Ankle Polyethylene Inserts manufactured between 2004 and August 2021 because product packaging was not up to specifications.
 Truliant knee, Optetrak knee and Vantage ankle devices used these inserts.

 “The defective bags were missing one of the oxygen barrier layers that protect devices from oxidation, a chemical reaction with oxygen that can degrade plastics over time.
 Oxidation can lead to accelerated device wear/failure, and component cracking or fracture, all leading to corrective revision surgery,” according to the U.S. Food and Drug Administration’s March 23, 2023, safety communication.